papr8ka/-lwjgl-basics-wiki/ShaderLesson3.md

 }
 ```

-Here we are setting a uniform called `resolution`.
+Here we are setting a uniform called `resolution` on our ShaderProgram object.
 We give it two float parameters, so the uniform will need to be of type `vec2`.
 Also note that, before sending our uniform data, we need to make our program active by calling `use()`.
 We declare our uniform in the fragment shader, although you can also use uniforms in vertex shaders.

 Our [vertex shader](https://github.com/mattdesl/lwjgl-basics/blob/master/test/res/shadertut/lesson3.vert) is exactly the same as in [Lesson 2](ShaderLesson2).